-An employment records request refers to your right under California law to ask your past or present employer for your personnel records, which includes your:
+An employment records request refers to your right under California Labor Code 1198.5 to ask your past or present employer for your personnel records.
+This includes your:

 - applications for employment,